difi/kontaktregisteret-klient/how_to_update_client_certificate.md

 ## How to update client certificate (virksomhetssertifikat) in the oppslagstjenesten java-example code.

 1. Add your new keypair to the keystore found in src\main\resources\certs\kontaktinfo-client-test.jks .
-Use 'changeit' as key password.
-Remember the alias you choosed to use.
+Use 'changeit' as key password (You can use another password, but then you need to update the class no.difi.oppslagstjenesten.client.cxf.ClientKeystorePasswordCallbackHandler.java to provide the right password) Remember the alias you choosed to use.

 2. Edit the properties file client_sec.properties found in src\main\resources.
 Update the property 'org.apache.ws.security.crypto.merlin.keystore.alias' to match the alias of your new keys.

-3. Update the property

 If you have used a proper test 'virksomhetssertifikat'-certificate (i.e. from Buypass TEST4 cert-chain) and your organization has been granted access to the ver1 environment of the service, the example code test should now run without failure.